OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 2. A function to make the remote request when the batch is ready.
 3. Server code to respond to the batch request, calculate all of the operation results, and return the values.

 In the following sections you will be shown how to construct the code one example at a time.
-You'll add each code example to your functions.ts file.
-It's recommended you create a brand new custom functions project using yo office.
+You'll add each code example to your **functions.ts** file.
+It's recommended you create a brand new custom functions project using the Yo Office generator.
 To create a new project see [Get started developing Excel custom functions](../quickstarts/excel-custom-functions-quickstart.md) and use TypeScript instead of JavaScript.

 ## Batch each call to your custom function